Night of the Long Knives: Against conservatives and old enemies

 The regime did not limit itself to a purge of the SA.
 Having earlier imprisoned or exiled prominent Social Democrats and Communists, Hitler used the occasion to move against conservatives he considered unreliable.
 This included Vice-Chancellor Papen and those in his immediate circle.
 In Berlin, on Göring's personal orders, an armed SS unit stormed the Vice-Chancellery.
 Gestapo officers attached to the SS unit shot Papen's secretary Herbert von Bose without bothering to arrest him first.
 The Gestapo arrested and later executed Papen's close associate Edgar Jung, the author of Papen's Marburg speech, and disposed of his body by dumping it in a ditch.
 The Gestapo also murdered Erich Klausener, the leader of Catholic Action, and a close Papen associate.
 Papen was unceremoniously arrested at the Vice-Chancellery, despite his insistent protests that he could not be arrested in his position as Vice-Chancellor.
 Although Hitler ordered him released days later, Papen no longer dared to criticize the regime and was sent off to Vienna as German ambassador.

-Hitler and Himmler unleashed the Gestapo against old enemies, as well.
+Hitler and Himmler unleashed the Gestapo against old enemies as well.
 Both Kurt von Schleicher, Hitler's predecessor as Chancellor, and his wife were murdered at their home.
 Others killed included Gregor Strasser, a former Nazi who had angered Hitler by resigning from the party in 1932, and Gustav Ritter von Kahr, the former Bavarian state commissioner who had helped crush the Beer Hall Putsch in 1923.
 The murdered included at least one accidental victim: Willi Schmid, the music critic of the Münchner Neuste Nachrichten newspaper, whose name was confused with one of the Gestapo's intended targets.
 As Himmler's adjutant Karl Wolff later explained, friendship and personal loyalty were not allowed to stand in the way:

 Some SA members died saying "Heil Hitler" because they believed that an anti-Hitler SS plot had led to their execution.
 Several leaders of the disbanded Catholic Centre Party were also murdered in the purge.
 The Party had generally been aligned with the Social Democrats and Catholic Church during the rise of Nazism, being critical of Nazi ideology, but voting nonetheless for the Enabling Act of 1933 which granted Hitler dictatorial authority.

+Kurt Lüdecke, a party associate of Röhm, was imprisoned but escaped after eight months in a concentration camp.
+He later wrote I Knew Hitler: The Story of a Nazi Who Escaped the Blood-Purge, published in 1937 by Scribners of New York, United States.